Knowing Me, Knowing You

-"Knowing Me, Knowing You" is a song recorded by Swedish pop group ABBA, released in February 1977 as the third single from the group's fourth album, Arrival (1976).
-It was written by Benny Andersson, Björn Ulvaeus and Stig Anderson, with Anni-Frid Lyngstad singing the lead vocals.
+"Knowing Me, Knowing You" is a song recorded by Swedish pop music group ABBA, released on 18 February 1977 as the third single from the group's fourth studio album Arrival (1976).
+The pop and soft rock infused track was written by Benny Andersson, Björn Ulvaeus, and Stig Anderson, and produced by the former two.
+Featuring Anni-Frid Lyngstad on lead vocals, the track explores the end of a relationship.
+The B-side of the single was "Happy Hawaii", an early version of what would be the album track "Why Did It Have to Be Me?".

+"Knowing Me, Knowing You" was both a critical and commercial success.
+Music critics praised it as a more mature step for the group both sonically and lyrically wise.
+The single topped the charts in Belgium, Ireland, South Africa, the United Kingdom (where it became their fifth number one hit on the UK singles chart), and West Germany, and entered the top ten in eight more.
+In the United States, it charted at number 14 on the Billboard Hot 100, becoming their sixth top-twenty hit.

+Retrospectively, "Knowing Me, Knowing You" is ranked amongst critics as one of ABBA's best songs.
+The song is included on ABBA Gold (1992), and is featured in the Mamma Mia! musical and the film Mamma Mia!
+Here We Go Again.
+A Spanish version of the song, "Conociéndome, Conociéndote", was recorded in 1980, and is included on the compilations Gracias Por La Música (1980) and Oro: Grandes Éxitos (1993).

 Background

 "Knowing Me, Knowing You" was recorded in 1976 at the Metronome Studios in Stockholm and was released as a single in February 1977, becoming one of the group's more successful hits.
 The B-side, "Happy Hawaii", was an early version of another ABBA song, "Why Did It Have to Be Me?", with a different lead vocalist and lyrics.

 "Knowing Me, Knowing You" was one of the early ABBA songs to deal with the break-up of a relationship.
 It predates the divorces of the ABBA members as well as further break-up songs to come: "The Winner Takes It All", "One of Us" and "When All Is Said and Done".

 "Conociéndome, Conociéndote" is the Spanish-language version of the song.
 It was included on the compilations Gracias Por La Música in 1980 Oro: Grandes Éxitos in 1993.